vdbrink/vdbrink.github.io/home_office_desk_setup/desk_setup_hardware.md

 ## Laptop case

-To avoid outside light reflections and distractions from the silver laptop on my desk I put a black case around my laptop.
+To avoid outside light reflections from the close window and distractions from the silver laptop on my desk I put a black case around my laptop.
-I chose to have all items below my monitor and on my desk in black.
+I chose to have all items below my monitor and on my desk in walnut or black to make it look peaceful.

 <a href="images/macbook_case.jpg">
 <img src="images/macbook_case.jpg" alt="Macbook 16' case" width="450px" />